rhel-labs/learn-katacoda/crypto-policy/step4.md

 > **NOTE:** It is recommended practice to use Certificate Authority (CA) issued certificates.
-If you were using a certificate from a Certificate Authority, you would need to generate a new Certificate Signature Request (csr) and submit it to your CA.  When you recieve the signed certificate from your CA, you would then position it, and update any configuration files needed to reference it.
+If you were using a certificate from a Certificate Authority, you would need to generate a new Certificate Signature Request (csr) and submit it to your CA.  When you receive the signed certificate from your CA, you would then position it, and update any configuration files needed to reference it.